 What is Coenzyme Q10?

 CoQ10 is a vitamin-like substance that is also a coenzyme.
 CoQ10 is ubiquitous in the cells all throughout the body.
 CoQ10 is a tiny, but nonetheless essential component in the ATP production in the mitochondria.

 CoQ10 from the diet and supplements is absorbed from the small intestines into the lymphatic system bound to lipoproteins called chylomicrons, which are formed in the intestinal cells after ingesting fats from a meal.
 From the lymphatic system CoQ10 is transferred to the bloodstream.

-No effect from Tablets or Hardgel Capsules
+No Effect from Tablets or Hardgel Capsules

-Clinical research shows that CoQ10 in a powder form taken without any oils or fats is unabsorbable.
-This means that CoQ10 in a tablet form or CoQ10 products with CoQ10 powder in hard gels are unusable by our bodies.
-Here, it is important to emphasize that the same goes for CoQ10 in an oilmatrix in softgels, unless the CoQ10 raw material has been through a thermal process that prevents unabsorbable crystals in the CoQ10 product.
-There are numerous CoQ10 products, which look identical to Pharma Nord's brown softgels, however, this does not mean that the product can be absorbed.
+Clinical research shows that CoQ10 in a powder form taken without any oils or fats is practically unabsorbable.
+This means that CoQ10 in a tablet form or CoQ10 products with CoQ10 powder in hard gels is almost totally unusable by our body.
+Here, it is important to emphasize that the same goes for CoQ10 in an oil matrix in softgels unless the CoQ10 raw material has been through a thermal process that prevents unabsorbable crystals in the CoQ10 product.
+There are numerous CoQ10 products that look identical to Pharma Nord's brown softgels; however, this does not mean that the product can be absorbed.

 Requires Special Pre-treatment

 In human clinical trials where researchers have measured the CoQ10 blood content pre- and post trial, the researchers have been able to document the absorption effect from the ingested CoQ10 products.
-The best results have been achieved using a unique formulation of oils with softgels containing pre-heated ubiquinone to ensure a complete dissolution of the CoQ10 crystals at body temperature, not the higher melting point of the CoQ10 crystals when untreated (118.4 degrees F).
+The best results have been achieved using a unique formulation of oils with softgels containing pre-heated ubiquinone to ensure a complete dissolution of the CoQ10 crystals at body temperature, not the higher melting point of the CoQ10 crystals when untreated (118.4 degrees Fahrenheit).

 Reduced CoQ10 - Ubiquinol

 Reduced CoQ10 is called ubiquinol.
 In the blood and lymphatic ducts, most of the body's CoQ10 is in the form of ubiquinol, where it acts as an antioxidant.
 It protects against oxidative damage of the LDL cholesterol (Low-Density Lipoprotein), the cholesterol form everyone is worried about.

 Oxidized CoQ10 - Ubiquinone

 The other form of CoQ10 is its oxidized form called ubiquinone.
 When CoQ10 was first discovered by Dr. Frederick Crane in 1957, it was actually the ubiquinone form he identified.
 All research from that point forward for the rest of the century centered only on ubiquinone.
 Can you spot the difference?
 Rotate the molecules and take a look at the quinone head.
 Compared to ubiquinol the ubiquinone form has two double bonds between oxygen and carbon and is missing two hydrogen atoms.
 Ubiquinone is a more stable form.

 Inside the cell's mitochondria ubiquinone takes part in the cell's energy production.
 During this energy production CoQ10 is constantly switching from one form to the other several hundred times each second as each are a byproduct of the other, depending on whether it receives electrons (ubiquinone) or donates them (ubiquinol).
-Principally, you could compare this to performing in a play, where you play two different parts requiring costume changes for each character.
+You could compare this to performing in a play, where you play two different parts requiring costume changes for each character.

-Ubiquinone is Most Stable
+Ubiquinone is More Stable

-Approximately 20 years ago forward thinking business men in the CoQ10 industry decided to market CoQ10 in the form of ubiquinol.
-Their argument was that some people have difficulty converting ubiquinone to ubiquinol and therefore the idea was that you take the missing form, which they at that point dubbed "active Q10”.
+In 2006, part of the CoQ10 industry started to market CoQ10 in the form of ubiquinol.
+The argument was that some people have difficulty converting ubiquinone to ubiquinol and therefore the idea was that you should take the missing form, which they at that point dubbed "active Q10."
 It later turned out that they were wrong about their concept.
 Scientists pointed out that the body can convert back and forth without any issues.

 Do Your Own Research at Home